nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+**Notes about the tags:**<br>
+* Each tag has two components- a tag name, and a priority level.
+* There are 4 priority levels, with 1 being the highest and 4 being the lowest.
+However, a tag doesn't necessarily have to have a priority level.
+* The tag's colour depends on the priority level.
+* The priority level of a tag is indicated along with the tag name when you input the `TAG` parameter in commands.
+To indicate the priority level, simply follow the tag name by typing ` :p[1/2/3/4]` after the tag name
+* For example, `owes money` would create a tag with tag name "owes money", and no priority level.
+* However, `owes money :p3` would create a tag with tag name "owes money", and priority level 3.

+**Notes about the insurance packages:**<br>

 ### Viewing help : `help`
 ![Help button image](images/helpButtonUG.png)